facelessuser/pymdown-extensions/SECURITY.md

 8.0.3rc2
 ```

-Even more rare, we may fix a non functional change, maybe documentation builiding was broken in the release, or bad
+Even more rare, we may fix a non functional change, maybe documentation building was broken in the release, or bad
 metadata for PyPI.
 In these cases, we may release a postfix: `major.minor.patch.post(postfix_number)`.

 ```